rgorrison/portfolio/README.md

-# portfolio
+# Welcome to a portfolio of my work

-An overview of my storytelling with visuals and words.
+Within this repository are some key examples of my communication via charts, graphs, maps, and writing for diverse audiences.